Understanding the Effects of Distractors on Reasoning Vision-Language Models: Beyond distractors: Exploring reasoning length determinants

 However, within-image sampling variability is substantial: the mean sampling standard deviation is 122.4~tokens.
 Consequently, sampling noise overwhelms the distractor effect at the single-image level, where stochastic decoding noise (SD \(\approx\) 122 tokens) is roughly \(10\times\) larger than the per-step effect and \(3\times\) larger than the full reduction when increasing from 1 to 4 distractors.
 Concretely, if we randomly sample one response from a 1-distractor image and one from a 4-distractor image, the first response is longer only 40\% of the time---barely better than chance.

 While sampling noise dominates at the single-image level, its impact diminishes when aggregating over many images.
 When averaging across 4,050 images per condition, the standard error drops to \(3.4\) tokens (95\% CI: \(\pm 6.7\)), yielding an overall effect of \(\Delta_{4-1} = -36.3 \pm 9.5\) tokens.
-In other words, the random variability that obscures distractor effects in individual images largely cancels out in aggregate, allowing prior analyses to reliably measure average trends across the whole dataset.
+Thus, the random variability that obscures distractor effects in individual images largely cancels out in aggregate, allowing prior analyses to reliably measure average trends across the whole dataset.